reframe-hpc/reframe/docs/howto.rst

 To run this test, use the same container as with EasyBuild:

 .. code-block:: bash
+   :caption: Run in the EasyBuild+Spack container.

    docker run -h myhost --mount type=bind,source=$(pwd)/examples/,target=/home/user/reframe-examples --workdir=/home/user/reframe-examples/tutorial -it reframe-eb-spack:tutorial  /bin/bash -l

 Conversely to EasyBuild, Spack does not require a modules systems to be configured, so you could simply run the test with ReFrame's builtin configuration:

 .. code-block:: bash
+   :caption: Run in the EasyBuild+Spack container.

    reframe -c spack/spack_test.py -r